dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 Stay tuned for more in-depth articles into system design and testing strategies!

-**Your Turn**: Try this approach in your own projects and see how much smoother your testing workflow becomes.
+**your turn**: Try this approach in your own projects and see how much smoother your testing workflow becomes.
 Got a cool testing trick?
 Share it in the comments or hit me up on GitHub [here](https://github.com/dorinandreidragan/books-inventory/tree/episode/02-testcontainers-postgresql). 📬

 [Central Package Management | Microsoft Learn]: https://learn.microsoft.com/en-us/nuget/consume-packages/Central-Package-Management
 [first article]: ./01-testing-minimal-web-api.md